History of Lincoln, Nebraska: 21st century

 Shortly after the dot-com bubble burst in 2000, Montgomery Wards closed all stores nationwide, including the 110,000-square-foot anchor store in Gateway Mall.
 In 2001, Gateway Mall was purchased by Westfield America Trust.
 Westfield renamed the mall Westfield Shoppingtown Gateway; then in 2005, Westfield Gateway.
 Westfield made a $45 million makeover of the mall in 2005 including an expanded food court, a new west-side entrance and installation of an Italian carousel.

 In 2007 and 2009, the city of Lincoln received beautification grants for improvements on O and West O Streets, west of the Harris Overpass, commemorating the history of the D-L-D.

 In 2012, Westfield America Trust sold Westfield Gateway to Starwood Capital Group.
 Starwood reverted the mall's name from Westfield Gateway to Gateway Mall.
 Since 2012, Starwood Capital Group has made incremental expansions and renovations.
 In 2014, the U.S. Postal Service, with its lease up and plans to downsize, announced plans to move the Gateway U.S. Post Office to a different location.
 In 2016, the Post Office, having been located in the mall since 1968, was relocated across from the mall near the intersection of N 66th St and Q Street.
 Gateway Mall is the largest mall in the city of Lincoln.

-In 2015, Rain caused Salt Creek to exceed capacity on the west side of the city.
+In 2015, rain caused Salt Creek to exceed capacity on the west side of the city.
 North and South Bottoms neighborhoods were asked to volunteerly evacuate.
 Antelope Valley project forced water to stay within the Antelope Valley Creek.
 The Lincoln Municipal Airport Reported 6.65 inches of rain.

 In 2015, ALLO Communications was purchased by Nelnet (headquartered in Lincoln); a day later, it was announced that ALLO would bring ultra-high speed fiber internet to the city.
 Speeds up to 1 Gigabit per second were planned for both business and household use by using the city's existing fiber network.
 Construction on the citywide network was to begin in March 2016 and was estimated to be complete by 2019.
 Telephone and cable TV service would also be included, making it the third company to compete for such services within Lincoln.
 Almost a month after ALLO's announcement of Gigabit internet, Windstream Communications announced that 1 Gigabit internet would come to the city, using its existing fiber network.
 Installation was to begin in 2016, although it was not initially clear how many homes or businesses would have access.

+In 2023, a revitalization project demolished the southern portion of the Gold's Building downtown in order to facilitate the construction of a Hampton Inn hotel, which will occupy the northern portion of the building.
+According to the Lincoln Journal Star, the southern portion of the building would have been too expensive to redevelop.
+The northern portion will also be converted into mixed-use spaces.